liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 - No underage characters
 - Auto play/skip stages
 - Settings to disable certain kink content
-  - I think this is totally reasonable if we want diverse sex kink (even hardcore ones) but still accommodate to different kind of players
+  - <span class="comment">I think this is totally reasonable if we want diverse sex kink (even hardcore ones) but still accommodate to different kind of players</span>
 - If main character is meant to be self-insert, need settings to specify player’s sexuality
 - Furries should not be minority in the selection
 - Must no catharsis ending and No tragic, grotesque, cruel ending with no reason